liy-che/youtube-video-duration/README.md

 :white_check_mark: Find out how much time will be saved or added comparing to watching in 1x speed
 :white_check_mark: Know how long it takes to watch the rest of the video at current speed
 :white_check_mark: Continue using your favorite shortcuts already provided by YouTube
+:white_check_mark: Tailor the extension to your liking with settings

 ## 💥 Keyboard shortcuts 💥
 | Action                     | Shortcut                                |